 Graduates of the Bachelor of Science in Nursing (B.S.N.) are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN®) administered by the National Council of State Boards of Nursing, Inc. (NCSBN®).

 The program has also received endorsement from the American Holistic Nursing Certification Corporation, the credentialing body for holistic nursing.
 This endorsement enables graduates of the program to be exempt from prerequisites should they choose to sit for the National Certification Examination in Holistic Nursing.

 The Bronson School of Nursing undergraduate program has also received endorsement from the American Holistic Nurses Certification Corporation, which is the credentialing body for holistic nursing.
 This endorsement enables graduates of the program to be exempt from prerequisites should they choose to sit for the National Certification Examination in Holistic Nursing.

 This program, with two curriculum tracks, leads to the completion of a Bachelor of Science in Nursing (BSN).

 - The Prelicensure track is offered for individuals who do not hold a Registered Nurse license.

 - Direct admission to professional nursing curriculum, or

-- The RN-BSN Progression Track, has been specifically designed for ADN or Diploma-prepared Registered Nurses who wish to earn a BSN degree.
+- The RN-BSN Program has been specifically designed for ADN or Diploma-prepared Registered Nurses who wish to earn a BSN degree.